DependableSystemsLab/LLFI/README.md

   --help(-h): show help information
   --no_gui: Add this option if you do not want GUI.
+  --runTests: Add this option if you want to run all regression tests after building LLFI.
 ```

   Here is a sample build command if `clang` and `javac` are already in $PATH: